agathoklisx/libved/README.md

     the default.sh, sets the default options and is pretty minimal and intended for testing, while the convenience.sh does the opposite and is intented for usage.
-You can use it to compile the library and the executable simply as: sh default.sh
+You can use it to compile the library and the executable simply as:

+    sh default.sh
     or
     sh convenience.sh

   Note: It is not guaranteed that these three compilers will produce the same results.
-I didn't see any difference with gcc and tcc, but there is at least an issue with clang on visual mode (i can not explain it, i didn't research it as i'm developing with gcc and tcc (i need this code to be compiled with tcc - tcc compiles this code (almost 12000++ lines) in less than a second, while gcc takes 18 and clang 24, in this 5? years old chromebook, that runs really low in power - because and of the nature of the application (fragile algorithms that might need just a single change, or because of a debug message, or just because of a tiny compilation error), compilations like these can
+I didn't see any difference with gcc and tcc, but there was at least some color artifacts, with clang on visual mode in the past (but haven't tried recenctly).
+The fact is that i'm developing with gcc and tcc (i need this code to be compiled with tcc - tcc compiles this code (almost 12000++ lines) in less than a second, while gcc takes 18 and clang 24, in an old chromebook, that runs really low in power - because and of the nature of the application (fragile algorithms that might need just a single change, or because of a debug message, or just because of a tiny compilation error), compilations like these can